flask-restful/flask-restful/docs/intermediate-usage.rst

 we'll describe one that scales pretty well with larger apps and maintains a nice level organization.

-The basic idea is to split your app into three main parts.
-The routes, the resources, and any common infrastructure.
+The basic idea is to split your app into three main parts: the routes, the resources, and any common infrastructure.

 Here's an example directory structure: ::